 buy, For trade, etc. ads are free to subscribers (space

 February, May, August, and November.
-Cost is $25, North America,
+The newsletter is provided

 - The German collector's club is the I.F.H.B.
 (Internationales Forum

 (20 pages, 11 issues a year, with news about meetings, etc.).

 Three times a year every member also gets Historische